NormanBrumm/GameDesign/README.md

 # Please dont change or delete anything without either commenting about what you changed/deleted.
 This is in no real order, just ideas that were spewed from my mind, additions are welcome.
+(Would like comments about what was added as well so I can look at it and get ideas from it myself :D)

 Terms I might use that you may or may not know the meaning of:
   DR - Damage Resistance